Little Black Book embraces today’s unconventional careers

 Using a chatty tone and an approachable style, Uwagba directly addresses issues that might challenge an ambitious woman in a world that is changing at a rapid pace:

 “Because things are changing, aren’t they?
-The offices, studios and coffee shops where we spend the majority of our walking hours are constantly evolving, and with them the rulebook on how to build a successful and satisfying career.”Otegha Uwagba
+The offices, studios and coffee shops where we spend the majority of our waking hours are constantly evolving, and with them the rulebook on how to build a successful and satisfying career.”Otegha Uwagba

 Three reasons you should read this book: